 - What’s something kind you’ve done lately?

-Another proactive approach is interactive role-play to practice responding appropriately.
+Equip students to handle various situations in advance through interactive role-play.
 Present hypothetical situations or common school scenarios (e.g., someone takes a toy, cuts in line).
-Then ask the group to role-play using the questions to resolve it.
-This makes the process fun and memorable while allowing children to reflect on how they would respond in any given situation.
+Then ask the group to practice answering the affective questions.
+This makes the process accessible without pressure and allows children to reflect on how they would respond in similar situations.

-Printing the Restorative Questions on the back of staff and student ID badges makes them easy to access and keeps them top of mind.
-Many conflicts happen in non-classroom spaces (e.g., recess, sports practices, school events, hallways, etc.) This approach is especially helpful when children and adults are emotionally dysregulated.
+To reinforce the use of affective questions as part of the standard approach to problem solving and communicating with others, having them printed and displayed is helpful.
+They can also be added to the back of staff and student ID badges as a quick reference.
 In moments of stress, we are the least likely to be able to think clearly, and having the questions on hand without having to remember something from a training or a poster in a classroom can quickly redirect a tense conversation to a productive resolution.

 Use them as a book reflection.